Small time Chung-type LIL for L\'{e}vy processes: Main results

-\end{corollary} The loss of constants in the corollary is only due to the general formulation.
-For some examples we will see below that the small deviations are known in the strong asymptotic sense so that Theorem~\ref{t3} gives the precise law.
+The loss of constants in the corollary is only due to the general formulation.
+For some examples we will see below that the small deviations are known in the strong asymptotic sense so that Theorem~\ref {t3} gives the precise law.

-For strongly non-symmetric L\'evy processes we have to proceed differently, since here condition (\ref{eqn:conditionM}) does not hold.
-For this case, we provide another, different link between small deviation rates and LIL; we keep track of the constants in the norming function in an optimal way and only lose the limiting constant. \begin{theorem} Let $X$ be a L\'evy process and $F$ be a function increasing to infinity at zero such that for $0<\lambda_1\leq \lambda_2<\infty$
+In the sequel we call ``strongly non-symmetric'' L\'evy processes the processes for which (\ref{eqn:conditionM}) does not hold.
+Their study requires different assumptions on $b_{\lambda}$; see \eqref {eqn:regularityofb}.
+For this case, we provide a different link between small deviation rates and LIL.
+The next result does not require \eqref {eqn:conditionM} and thus allows us to study the ``strongly non-symmetric'' L\'evy processes as well as other cases when \eqref {eqn:conditionM} is difficult to verify.
+The latter is substituted by the seemingly easier \eqref{eqn:regularityofb} at the expense of the strength of the result; that is, we manage to keep track of the constants in the norming function in an optimal way, but lose the limiting constant.
+We have tried unsuccessfully to find a suitable relation between \eqref{eqn:conditionM} and \eqref{eqn:regularityofb}.
+We strongly suspect that neither one follows from the other.